Polarization-Lab/RGB950/database/README.md

 material_samples
 cmmi_pixel_data

-Execute the data-loader (must be in data-loader directory)
+Execute the data-loader (must be in either the load-all-samples or load-one-sample directory)
 ```
 python3 main.py
 ```